 To some extent the company became a laughing stock that customers no longer wish to be associated with it.
 They no longer trusted Sinclair as a person or a company to get it right.
-Customers had a very negative impact on company value.
+Customer expectations and the fact they were not delivered, had a very negative impact on company value.

 Customer loyalty and business value

 The biggest brands in the world all started somewhere.
-Dimensional Research discovered that excellent customer service ranked number one on what impacts levels of trust with a company.
+An excellent customer experience ranked number one on what impacts levels of satisfaction.